course-dprep/The-Effect-Of-Coldplay-Concerts-On-Airbnb-Prices/README.md

-# Airbnb Prices during the Coldplay Worldtour 'Music of the Spheres'
+# Airbnb Prices during the Coldplay Worldtour 'Music of the Spheres' **Maybe change project name as well**
+**Only summarize the research --> this is how the project should look like, not the readme** --> main results in bullet point format, maybe screenshots.
 ## Table of contents
 [1.
 Our Project](https://github.com/course-dprep/team-assignment-team-5#1-Our-Project)
 - Description of the research